Ramadan principles for everyday life

 Self-reflection and forgiveness.

-Fasting may not be feasible for everyone, due to health or personal reasons, but anyone can participate by practising some of the above, and applying them to daily life.
+Fasting may not be feasible for everyone, but anyone can participate by applying these principles to daily life.

 It’s an opportunity to support the less fortunate with charity, volunteering and general acts of kindness throughout the month (and beyond!).